creynir/vuex-socketio/README.md

 ``` js
 const socketPlugin = createSocketIoPlugin(socket, {defaultPrefixes: ['socket_reconnect']);
 ```
-#### You can use only **actions** for emit messages.
-Only one prefix for each function can be used.
+#### Only one emitPrefix or onPrefix can be used at the same time.
 Namespaces for store modules and for sockets are supported.

 ``` js
 import Vue from 'vue'